City Guide · Last updated 2 June 2026

 Playa de La Atunara

 This beach is split in two by the Atunara fishing port.
 The southern section is more urban with apartment blocks behind it.
-But cross past the port to the northern section and it opens up into a wide, natural beach with around 100 metres of width and significantly fewer people.
+Cross past the port to the northern section and it opens up into a wide, natural beach with significantly fewer people.

-The northern stretch is the sweet spot.
-Less people, less noise, cleaner water.
+The northern stretch is the sweet spot: less noise, more space, cleaner water.
 The sand is darker here, grey with some pebbles mixed in.
-Facilities are basic (toilets and showers near the port) but the trade-off is space and quiet.
+Facilities are basic, with toilets and showers near the port, but the trade-off is space and quiet.
+The total length runs to roughly 1,500 metres and you can walk the full stretch comfortably in about 20 minutes.

 Further north still, Torrenueva is one of the most underrated beaches in the Cádiz province.
-It stretches for about 1,500 metres of wide, grey sand with the ruins of the Torre Nueva watchtower (a historic coastal defence tower) as a backdrop.
+It stretches for roughly 1,500 metres of wide, grey sand, backed by a historic coastal watchtower that gives the beach its name.

 Playa de La Alcaidesa

 Right at the northern edge of the municipality, La Alcaidesa is the wild card.
-Nearly 4 kilometres of golden sand (yes, golden, not grey like the town beaches) stretching along a largely undeveloped coastline.
+Around 4 kilometres of golden sand (genuinely golden, unlike the grey town beaches) stretch along a largely undeveloped coastline.

 Is the Water Quality Good at La Linea Beaches?